saibatizoku/font8x8-rs/README.md

 # Example

-## Decoding and printing to screen
+## Working directly with legacy constants
 Let's say we want to print out the first character belonging to the greek subset.
-In this case, it corresponds to the unicode `U+0390` described as `iota with tonos and diaeresis`, and we will retrieve it from the `GREEK` constant provided by our library.
+In this case, it corresponds to the unicode `U+0390` described as `iota with tonos and diaeresis`, and we will retrieve it from the `GREEK_LEGACY` constant provided by our library.

-Specifically, we will be working with `GREEK[0]`, which is an array of bytes with capacity for eight separate bytes (`[u8; 8]`).
+Specifically, we will be working with `GREEK_LEGACY[0]`, which is an array of bytes with capacity for eight separate bytes (`[u8; 8]`).

 Here's a program that will print the character to your terminal, by parsing each byte of the